Contents

 - World Health Organization is working with countries to improve global vaccination coverage under the “global vaccine action plan 2011-2020.”
 WHO also

-- It helps all the countries to give a commitment to immunization as the priority.
+- It helps all countries to give a commitment to immunization as a priority.
 World Health Organisation is working with the countries to set targets and plans and allocate sufficient financial and human resources.

-- The organization also supports the individuals and communities in understanding the benefits of vaccine and immunization demand as every country’s rights and responsibility.
+- The organization also supports individuals and communities in understanding the benefits of vaccine and immunization demands as every country’s rights and responsibility.

-- They are developing plans accordingly and supplying materials to make sure that the vaccines reach every person.
+- They are developing plans accordingly and supplying materials to ensure the vaccines reach every person.

-- Vaccines strengthen the immunization system so that they can serve as a platform for delivering health interventions.
+- Vaccines strengthen the immunization system to serve as a platform for delivering health interventions.

-- It is also developing targeted research and development innovations to new and improved vaccines.
+- It is also developing targeted research and innovations for new and improved vaccines.

 FAQs